wcasper/math107spring2023/_exams/exam1/problem4.md

 a) Create a function called *quadratic_root* whose inputs are the coefficients *a*, *b*, and *c* (in that order) and whose output is *both* of the  root specified above.
 Be sure to carefully and appropriately document your function.

-b) Submit your function online and also include a copy of the file *quadratic_root.m* with the rest of your submission files.
+b) Submit your function online